For technical details on variables, see:

 (ii) Top marginal income and payroll tax rate

-The third component (1C) in this area measures the extent to which countries use private investment and enterprises rather than government investment and firms to direct resources.
+The third and fifth components (1C and 1E) in this area measures the extent to which countries use private investment and enterprises rather than government investment and firms to direct resources.
 Governments and state-owned enterprises play by rules that are different from those to which private enterprises are subject.
 They are not dependent on consumers for their revenue or on investors for capital.
 They often operate in protected markets.
 Thus, economic freedom is reduced as government enterprises produce a larger share of total output.

 The fourth component (1D) is based on (1Di) the top marginal income tax rate and (1Dii) the top marginal income and payroll tax rate and the income threshold at which these rates begin to apply.
 These two sub-components are averaged to calculate the top marginal tax rate (1D).
 High marginal tax rates that apply at relatively low income levels are also indicative of reliance upon government.
 Such rates deny individuals the fruits of their labor.
 Thus, countries with high marginal tax rates and low income thresholds are rated lower.